craigsapp/scorelib/formats/pmx.md

 "PMX" stands for "Parameter MatriX".
 PMX files are ASCII versions of binary SCORE data.
-Each line in a PMX file represents a SCORE item, such as note, rest, barline, clef, key signature, etc. Each line contains a list of floating-point values describing an item item.
+Each line in a PMX file represents a SCORE item, such as note, rest, barline, clef, key signature, etc. Each line contains a list of floating-point values describing an item.
 Text items are an exception: their lines start with "t" rather than "16", and the text parameter immediate follows the numeric parameter line.
 Code 15 items also have a second line of